Big Six (activists): Roy Wilkins

 Roy Wilkins (August 30, 1901 – September 8, 1981) was a prominent civil rights activist from the 1930s to the 1970s.
 In 1955, he was named executive director of the National Association for the Advancement of Colored People (NAACP).
 He had an excellent reputation as a spokesperson for the Civil Rights Movement.
 He participated in the March on Washington (1963), the Selma to Montgomery marches (1965), and the March Against Fear (1966).

 Whitney Young

 Whitney Young (July 31, 1921 – March 11, 1971) spent most of his career working to end employment discrimination in the South, and he was inspired to do so after his experience fighting in World War II and personally becoming a victim of this discrimination.
-In 1961, Young was elected the National Urban League's executive director, a position he held until his untimely death in 1971.
+In 1961, Young was elected the National Urban League's executive director, a position he held until his death in 1971.
 As executive director, he turned the National Urban League from a relatively passive civil rights organization into one that aggressively fought for justice, and he did so by introducing new educational policies and programs that did not estrange the white members of the league.